open-power/op-benchmark-recipes/standard-benchmarks/CPU/SPEC-cpu2006/readme.md

 ```

 ### 5. Launch SPEC CPU2006 run
+>Before running please setup your `$PATH` to include the bin directories of `at11.0`, `xlC` and `xlf`.
+Also, check that the paths in the config file provided are correct.

 To run CPU2006 integer part (both base and peak), please run:
 ```bash
 cd /home/spec/cpu2006